tc39/proposal-decorators/README.md

 This document builds on the ideas of the [Orthogonal Classes](https://github.com/erights/Orthogonal-Classes) proposal, which attempts to solve the very real problem of creating a single, unified mental model for new and old class features which provides a sense of continuity and regularity.
 Like that proposal, not all of this necessarily would ship at once, but this document gives a blueprint of where to go as we do add features.

+The proposal assumes that it will be following the [Class Evaluation Order](https://onedrive.live.com/view.aspx?resid=A7BBCE1FC8EE16DB!442046&app=PowerPoint&authkey=!AEeXmhZASk50KjA) proposal which finds a common time for all class elements to run.
+Because there was no contradiction or special interactions to draw out, the points of that proposal are not reiterated here--it just works as stated there.

 ## Changes from the orthogonal classes proposal

 ### Type implies placement